Elizabeth-Foluso/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Returns 1 if c is lowercase
 Returns 0 otherwise
 FYI: The standard library provides a similar function: islower.
 Run man islower to learn more.
+4. isalpha
+mandatory
+Write a function that checks for alphabetic character.